pzavolinsky/ts-unused-exports/README.md

 `ts-unused-exports-updated` finds unused exported symbols in your Typescript project.

-note: this is a fork of the original `ts-unused-exports` with recent PRs added.
+note: This is a fork of the original `ts-unused-exports` with recent PRs added.
+It was created because the original is really useful, but newer PRs are missing, which I need for a large project.
+Hopefully the original will be updated, in which case this fork can be retired.

+You can find the original repo [here](https://github.com/pzavolinsky/ts-unused-exports) by *pzavolinsky*.

 Versioning
 ----------